electricimp/Usb/examples/FT232RL_FTDI_USB_Driver/README.md

 # FT232RL FTDI USB Driver Example

 This example shows how to create a driver class for a FT232RL USB for a serial breakout.

-The example includes the FT232RLFtdiUsbDriver class with methods described below, some example code that makes use of the driver, and a folder with tests for the driver class.
+The example includes FT232RLFtdiUsbDriver class with public API methods described below, some example code that makes use of the driver and a folder with tests for the driver class.

-## FT232RL FTDI USB Driver

-This class should be provided in a list of drivers-argument of the [USB.Host constructor](../USB/) and if a driver is matching to the connected device then driver will be instantiated.

-The [USB.Host](../USB/) will notify the "started"/"stopped" events on instantiation of this driver class in case if application developer is subscribed on USB events via [USB.Host.setEventListener](../USB/).

-#### Driver instantiation and usage example
+## Driver instantiation example

 ```squirrel
 #require "USB.device.lib.nut:0.3.0"